freelawproject/free.law/content/what-is-a-pacer-page.md

 </div>
 <div class="clearfix"></div>

 Ah ha.
 This was the third answer I'd received, but it seemed like we were getting warmer.
-Pages are measured by the length of data they return.
+Bytes are a measurement of data, and so pages are measured by the amount of data they return.
 That sort of makes sense.
 But wait, how many bytes make up a page?

 <div class="left-image">